 TÉCNICAS REUNIDAS, S.A. (the Company) was incorporated on 6 July 1960 as a limited liability company ("sociedad anónima").
 It is entered in the Madrid Companies Register in volume 1407, sheet 129, page 5692.
 The latest adaptation and amendment of its Articles of Association is registered in volume 22573, section 8, book 0, sheet 197, page M-72319, entry 157.

 The registered offices of Técnicas Reunidas, S.A. are located at calle Arapiles, 14, Madrid (Spain).
 It is headquartered in Madrid, at calle Arapiles, 13.

-The Company's corporate purpose consists of the performance of all classes of engineering services and the construction of industrial plants, ranging from viability or basic and conceptual engineering studies to turnkey engineering, design and construction of large, complex projects, management of supply, equipment and material deliveries and construction of plants and related or associated services, such as technical assistance, construction supervision, project management, technical management, start-up and training.
+The Company's corporate purpose, according to article 4 of the Articles of Association, consists of the performance of all classes of engineering services and the construction of industrial plants, ranging from viability or basic and conceptual engineering studies to turnkey engineering, design and construction of large, complex projects, management of supply, equipment and material deliveries and construction of plants and related or associated services, such as technical assistance, construction supervision, project management, technical management, start-up and training.